Saida Muna Tasneem

-Saida Muna Tasneem is a Bangladeshi diplomat who has served as High Commissioner of Bangladesh to the United Kingdom and Ambassador to Ireland and Liberia from November 2018 to September 2024.
+Saida Muna Tasneem is a Bangladeshi diplomat who served as high commissioner of Bangladesh to the United Kingdom and ambassador to Ireland and Liberia from November 2018 to September 2024.
 She is the first woman to hold these positions.
-She is the incumbent First Vice-President to the International Maritime Organization (IMO) since January 2024.
-She was formerly the High Commissioner to Thailand and Cambodia and Bangladesh's representative to the United Nations Economic and Social Commission for Asia and the Pacific.
+She became the first vice-president of the International Maritime Organization (IMO) in January 2024.
+She was formerly the Ambassador to Thailand and Cambodia and Bangladesh's representative to the United Nations Economic and Social Commission for Asia and the Pacific.

 Background

 Tasneem was born in Dhaka in the then East Pakistan.
-Her family moved to Beirut, Lebanon in 1975 in order for her father to complete his PhD at the American University of Beirut.
-They later moved back to Dhaka in 1979 where Tasneem completed high school at the Holy Cross Girls' High School.
-She attended the Bangladesh University of Engineering and Technology (BUET) and graduated in 1988 with a bachelor's in Chemical Engineering.
+Her family moved to Beirut, Lebanon, in 1975 in order for her father to complete his PhD at the American University of Beirut.
+They later moved back to Dhaka in 1979, where Tasneem completed high school at the Holy Cross Girls' High School.
+She graduated from the Bangladesh University of Engineering and Technology (BUET) in 1988 with a bachelor's in chemical engineering.
 She later completed her master's in public policy and management at the School of Oriental and African Studies of the University of London.